Kalispell City Airport

 Nearby Food

-At the airport entrance.
+Literally at the airport entrance.
 Excellent espresso and pastries.

-Scratch-made breads and creative sandwiches.
+Scratch-made artisan breads and creative sandwiches.

-Iconic pub with sawdust floors and legendary pizza.
+Iconic sawdust-floor pub with legendary pizza.

 Featured Bite The expertly seared yak burger at Hops Downtown Grill.